ALA Innovation Award

 - Abstract (see format instructions)

-- Online abstract updating (Login to the SLAS web and update your abstract, add or delete co-authors and more)
+- Online abstract updating (Login to the ALA web and update your abstract, add or delete co-authors and more)

 In order to ensure that your abstract receives proper consideration for this award, please be sure to include information on methods, results and conclusions in your submitted abstract.

-1. Rules, regulations and guidelines are subject to change at the discretion of the SLAS Board of Directors in accordance with bylaws, polices, and procedures.
+1. Rules, regulations and guidelines are subject to change at the discretion of the ALA Board of Directors in accordance with bylaws, polices, and procedures.

-2. SLAS reserves the right to select, de-select and/or restrict participation of the Innovation Award Finalists at Chemtech 2011.
-Restrictions may apply and logistics will be handled as soon as possible.
-Selection as a Finalists does not guarantee participation or invitation to present at Chemtech World Expo.
-Financial considerations are not to be considered an obligation of SLAS.
+2. ALA reserves the right to select, de-select and/or restrict participation of the Innovation Award Finalists at ACHEMAsia 2010, June 2-5, 2010 in Beijing, China.
+Financial considerations are not to be considered an obligation of ALA.